Fair-Exchange/Safecoin/README.md

-All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the Solana Foundation's ("SF") good faith efforts.
+All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the Solana Foundation's ("SF") best efforts.
 It is up to the reader to check and validate their accuracy and truthfulness.
-Furthermore, nothing in this project constitutes a solicitation for investment.
+Furthermore nothing in this project constitutes a solicitation for investment.

-Any content produced by SF or developer resources that SF provides are for educational and inspirational purposes only.
+Any content produced by SF or developer resources that SF provides, are for educational and inspiration purposes only.
 SF does not encourage, induce or sanction the deployment, integration or use of any such applications (including the code comprising the Safecoin blockchain protocol) in violation of applicable laws or regulations and hereby prohibits any such deployment, integration or use.
-This includes the use of any such applications by the reader (a) in violation of export control or sanctions laws of the United States or any other applicable jurisdiction, (b) if the reader is located in or ordinarily resident in
+This includes use of any such applications by the reader (a) in violation of export control or sanctions laws of the United States or any other applicable jurisdiction, (b) if the reader is located in or ordinarily resident in